 Risk Approach taken to risk Company unable to pay contributions or make good deficits in the future Following the Settlement Agreement, the contributions required from the Company and the reliance on the covenant have reduced significantly to a very low level and so this risk is considered small.
 Investment returns on the existing assets could be insufficient to meet the Trustee's funding objectives The Trustee takes advice from the Scheme Actuary on possible assumptions for future investment returns.
 For the calculation of the Scheme's technical provisions, the Trustee has adopted discount rates that are lower than the expected returns on the Scheme assets.
 The Trustee is able to agree further contributions with the Company at subsequent valuations if future returns prove insufficient to cover the technical provisions.
 Investment returns on future income could be lower than the returns available at the valuation date The Trustee takes this risk into account when determining the Scheme's technical provisions, by incorporating a level of prudence into the investment return assumptions.
-The Scheme currently targets a 100% hedge ratio for its exposure to interest rates (based on the AVB plus RPI pension increases).
-Price inflation could be different from that assumed which could result in higher liabilities The Scheme currently targets a 100% hedge ratio for its exposure to inflation risk (based on the AVB with RPI pension increases).
+The Scheme currently targets a 95% hedge (including fixed reserves, excluding Artemis and Delius) of its exposure to changes in interest rates (based on the AVB with RPI increases).
+Price inflation could be different from that assumed which could result in higher liabilities The Trustee invests in assets that are expected to be correlated to future inflation in the longer term (sometimes referred to as "real" assets).
+This means that, over the longer term, such assets are expected to keep pace with inflation.
+The Scheme currently targets a 95% hedge (including fixed reserves, excluding Artemis and Delius) of its exposure to inflation risk (based on the AVB with RPI increases).
 Falls in asset values might not be matched by similar falls in the value of the Scheme's liabilities The Trustee considers this risk when determining the Scheme's investment strategy and it consults with the Company before making material changes to its strategy.
 The current investment risks are modest, mainly relating to corporate bonds and the residual illiquid assets which are being run-off.
-In the highly unlikely event that such falls in asset values result in a technical provisions deficit at a future valuation, the Company would be required to agree a recovery plan with the Trustee to restore full funding over a period of time.
+In the unlikely event that such falls in asset value result in a technical provisions deficit at a future valuation, the Company would be required to agree a recovery plan with the Trustee to restore full funding over a period of time.
 Scheme members live longer than assumed For the calculation of the technical provisions, the Trustee has adopted mortality assumptions that it regards as prudent estimates of the life expectancy of members so that higher reserves are targeted in respect of the risk than are expected to be necessary.
-The insurance contracts secured with Rothesay Life and Legal and General provide substantial protection against the Scheme's longevity risk.
-Options exercised by members could lead to increases in the Scheme's liabilities Legislative changes could lead to increases in the Scheme's liabilities The Trustee takes legal and actuarial advice on changes in legislation and consults with the Company, where relevant.
-Economic risk Demographic risk Legal risk
+The insurance contracts secured with Rothesay Life, Legal and General and MetLife provide substantial protection against the Scheme's longevity risk.
+Options exercised by members could lead to increases in the Scheme's liabilities The Trustee sets the terms for converting benefits in respect of member options on the basis of actuarial advice with the view to avoiding strains on the Scheme's finances as far as is reasonably possible without disadvantaging members.
+The terms are kept under regular review, generally following each actuarial valuation.
+Legislative changes could lead to increases in the Scheme's liabilities The Trustee takes legal and actuarial advice on changes in legislation and consults with the Company, where relevant.